fetlang/fetlang/README.md

 # Fetlang
 Fetlang is a statically typed, procedural, esoteric programming language and reference implementation.
-It is designed such that source code looks like poorly written fetish erotica
+It is designed such that source code looks like poorly written fetish erotica.

-Fetlang is not recommended for production use at this moment, especially in medical or military applications
+Fetlang is not recommended for production use at this moment, especially in medical or military applications.

 ## Example
 The following example outputs the arguments given to the executable: